06 May The Big Chunk

 I am also pleased to see the joystick control – I feel more and more modern designs will feature this and may well do away with a back control wheel as a result.
-But there is still a D-pad so Panasonic are catering to all tastes.
+But there is still a D-pad so Panasonic is catering to all tastes.

 The screen tilts several ways.
 Clap this onto an L bracket as soon as you can and put it in the portrait mode to see just ho important that screen movement is.

-The card slots are separated from the battery – a good new practice in many designs, and I see Panasonic have a bet each way – an XQD and an SDHC II slot.
+The card slots are separated from the battery – good new practice in many designs and I see Panasonic have a bet each way – an XQD and an SDHC II slot.
 I can breathe a sigh of relief as a reviewer since I don’t have to buy a new XQD card.
 We shall see one day just how good that new big lens can be.

 So stay tuned in a few weeks – I am not going to change to a 24/36 camera myself, but I want to try it on my favourite subjects.